amattam427/phase-1-mars-weather-app/README.md

 # phase-1-mars-weather-app

+## about

+A weather app for the people of Mars!
+This single page application will fetch data from the [NASA Mars Rover API](https://api.nasa.gov/) to display random pictures when the page loads.
+It will also use the [MAAS2 Rest API](https://maas2.apollorion.com/) to populate the app with data including Sol, Season, Temperatures, Sunrise and Sunset, Atmosphere Opacity, Pressure, UV Irradiance, Humidity and Wind Speed.
+The user will also be able to choose between Farenheit and Celsius to view the temperature.
+The corresponding date on earth will also appear for the user.

 ## deliverables

     * as a user when i load the page , it populates with the weather app home page data